What is a crown?

 Your final crown will be created in a dental lab, using the impression.
 In the meantime, you will be fitted with a temporary crown.
 Once your crown is ready, you’ll be asked to return to Plainfield Family Dental in order to have it bonded in place.

-Crowns don’t require any special treatment; you should maintain them in the same way as you should all of your natural teeth.
+The lifespan of your crown can depend on how well you take care of it.
+Crowns don’t require any special treatment outside of the same maintenance required by your natural teeth.
 Be sure to brush twice a day and floss, making sure to remove any plaque from where the crown meets your gumline in order to prevent gum disease.

 Schedule an Appointment Today!